 Q: Do I get to keep the Snapshot Wisconsin camera?

 A: Once you exit the program, you will need to return the camera and equipment to the Wisconsin DNR.
 A prepaid shipping label will be provided to you.

 Q: Will I be able to view the pictures from my camera immediately?

-A: The photos from your camera are only viewable after they have been uploaded to the Snapshot Wisconsin database and placed back on your MySnapshot personal profile page.
+A: The photos from your camera are encrypted for privacy protection and only viewable after they have been uploaded to the Snapshot Wisconsin database and placed back on your MySnapshot personal profile page.
 The photos go through an automated process that makes pictures viewable and removes images with humans.
 This helps to protect your personal privacy.
 You will get the first look at your photos on your MySnapshot page within 2 days of uploading.
-After our initial pilot work, we hope to make this turnaround time faster.